 A GUI design tool for developing new model components written in LISA+ and for creating and building system models.
 To launch System Canvas from the command line, type sgcanvas.
 The GUI displays the model as either LISA+ source code, or graphically, in a block diagram editor.

 Iris Monitor

-A browser-based GUI debugger for Fast Models that lets you debug and view the state of the Fast Models components in a system.
-It is the successor to Model Debugger.
+A browser-based debugger for Fast Models that lets you debug and view the state of the Fast Models components in a system.